There is more to North Dakota than meets the eye. Holed up in a part of the

 State Related Facts

-- In 1889, North Dakota and South Dakota was slated to become states on the
+- In 1889, North Dakota and South Dakota were slated to become states on the

 same day.
 But given the intense rivalry between the two territories,